DavidKasompe/bug-squash-ai/README.md

 ## Backend (Django)

 A new `backend/` folder will be created at the project root.
-This will contain the Django backend for BugSquash.AI, including all Django apps, configuration, and API code.
+This will contain the Django backend for Aizora, including all Django apps, configuration, and API code.

 - To set up the backend, navigate to the `backend/` directory and follow the instructions in its README (to be created).